 Welcome to my homepage!

 I am a Danish engineer and hold a Ph.D. degree in nanophotonics.
-Currently, I work as research engineer in the company TICRA in Copenhagen, where I focus on R&D, analysis, and design of antennas for space applications.
+Currently, I work as Product Lead and Research Engineer in the company TICRA in Copenhagen, where I focus on R&D, analysis, and design of antennas for space applications.
 Recent topics and projects include:

 - RF modeling of space mission instruments